-Conclusion of the Case Study.
-In this case study, we wanted to stress that contrary to the first case study, we performed the study without any knowledge of the architecture of Seaside and without access to the source-code.
+Conclusion of the case study.
+In this case study, we wanted to stress that contrary to the first case study, we performed the study without any knowledge of the architecture of Seaside and without access to the source code.
 In our opinion, this study points to the data-to-information quality of eDSM, both extracting the global picture and showing the right amount of details.

-In this study, Seaside was already remodularized which offered a good feedback.
+In this study, Seaside was already remodularized, which offered a good feedback.
 Results prove that eDSM helps detecting structural problems and provides enough information to resolve them.
-The Seaside developers have accepted 55% of propositions and 8% were refused.
+The Seaside developers have accepted 55% of the propositions, and 8% were out of control.
 The part of refused proposition (37%) is acceptable considering the challenge of reengineering an unknown system.